TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    This name is used together with the set format to find the template in the given templateRootPaths.
 Use this property to define a content object, which should be used as template file.
-It is an alternative to :ts:`.file`.
-If :ts:`.templateName` is set, it takes precedence.
+It is an alternative to :typoscript:`.file`.
+If :typoscript:`.templateName` is set, it takes precedence.

    **Example 1:** ::